SAROSH JAFRI

 ★ ★ ★

-WORK & ECONOMIC REALITY
+A LIFE SHAPED BY WORK AND ECONOMIC REALITY

 I began working before I turned 16 and have spent over two decades working across fast food, retail, hospitality, consumer electronics, technology manufacturing, and corporate technology environments.
-These experiences shaped my belief that government should work for everyone — not just those with access and privilege.
+These experiences shaped my belief that government should work for everyone, not just those with access and privilege.

 In 2014, my family moved to Central Texas due to the rising cost of living in the Bay Area.
 I attended Texas State University's McCoy College of Business, earning my Bachelor of Business Administration in Economics in 2017.

-I built a career in the technology sector as a New Product Program Manager.
+I later built a career in the technology sector as a New Product Program Manager.
 During the COVID-19 pandemic, I remained civically engaged and served as a delegate representing Williamson County at the Texas Democratic Party Convention.

 In 2024, I lost my job in the tech sector and spent eight months unemployed.
 That experience showed me how quickly stability can disappear for working families and reinforced my belief that we need leadership that understands real economic pressure in an era of automation and rapid economic change.